secretlay3r/Dividence/README.md

 **Visual cheat done for research purposes.**

-Currently works only on 1920x1080 (best option) and 1280x720 game resolution!
+**Supported Resolutions:**

+  - 1920x1080 (Best)

+  - 1280x720

-Config must be in the same folder as the exe to make it work!
+Saved config.json must be in the same folder as the exe to make it work!

-This project includes features such as no-recoil, aimbot and triggerbot built using Python and DearPyGui.

 [UnknownCheats link](https://www.unknowncheats.me/forum/other-fps-games/660411-spectre-divide-colorbot.html)